Aquaculture Innovation Challenge

 Finding bright minds and enabling them to realize their ambition by connecting them to finance and capital is THE Aquaculture Innovation Challenge (AIC).

-The challenge is looking for Vietnamese and foreign individuals, students, start-ups, project teams, SME and other companies from all types of sectors (e.g. raw materials, manufacturing, services, information, human..).
-In summary, we seek for everyone who is addressing current sustainability challenges in the Vietnamese aquaculture sector from design, demonstration and upscaling.
+The challenge is looking for Indonesian and foreign individuals, students, start-ups, project teams, SME and other companies from all types of sectors (e.g. raw materials, manufacturing, services, information, human..).
+In summary, we seek for everyone who is addressing current sustainability challenges in the Indonesian shrimp sector from design, demonstration and upscaling.
 Do you have a ground-breaking idea or innovations that has impact on breeding, feeding, farming, post-harvest and waste, branding and marketing?

-For more background information on Aquaculture in Vietnam: www.seafood-tip.com
+For more background information on Aquaculture in Indonesia: www.seafood-tip.com

 More information about the AIC: